poseidon-framework/poseidon-framework.github.io/archive_submission_guide.md

 **1. Fork and clone the GitHub repository that contains the package you want to improve.**

-Just as above described for the package submission, please remember to clone with `GIT_LFS_SKIP_SMUDGE=1`.
-Individual LFS files can be downloaded with `git lfs pull --include "PATH-TO-FILE"`.
-This is necessary if you would like to modify not just the context- and meta data, but also the genotype data of a package.
+Just as described above for the package submission.
+If you cloned with `GIT_LFS_SKIP_SMUDGE=1` but now want to edit individual LFS files, then you can download them with `git lfs pull --include "PATH-TO-FILE"`.

 **2. Modify the files you want to change.**